 Integrated system improves service delivery and efficiency to keep road network flowing

-Highways England has launched a £5 million integrated weather information system developed by the Civica Group, to enable better management of the nation’s main roads during times of severe weather and to support its aims of keeping the road network free flowing and safe.
+Highways England has launched a £5 million integrated weather information system developed by Civica Digital to enable better management of the nation’s main roads during times of severe weather and to support its aims of keeping the road network free flowing and safe.

 Highways England and its partners need access to accurate, robust and timely weather and winter service information to enable them to better manage the resilience of the Strategic Road Network and fulfil their network operator role.
 SWIS delivers an enhanced, consolidated view of information to approximately 2,000 operational users actively working to manage and improve the performance of the road network in advance of and during severe weather conditions, including winter service providers, maintainers and control room staff, and external parties.
 The system supports better planning, execution and recording of winter treatment actions, improved identification of weather events with a potential impact on the road network, and enhanced rectification of weather and winter treatment equipment faults.